micmejia/bible-dump/NKJV/Ezekiel/Ezek 15.md

 and I will set My face against them.
 They will go out from _one_ fire, but _another_ fire shall devour them.
 Then you shall know that I _am_ the Lord, when I set My face against them.

 ###### 8
-Thus I will make the land desolate, because they have persisted in unfaithfulness,' says the Lord God." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Thus I will make the land desolate, because they have persisted in unfaithfulness,' says the Lord God."